Write unique content (HIGH PRIORITY)

-Keep your kewords together (LOW PRIORITY)
+Keep your keywords together (LOW PRIORITY)

 Use your keyword phrase in your meta description (LOW PRIORITY)

 Most search engines use the meta description field as the description in their search results.
 So it’s important to have a good description.
-Including your keyword phrase in the meta description tag is one more place that the search engines can see your keywords.
+Including your keyword phrase in the meta description tag is one more place where the search engines can see your keywords.
 This isn’t a magic bullet, but it is a good idea.